Check out Netgear Nighthawk X4 Review

 The most important test performed was one that wasn’t something that I could actually measure with tools, but one more measured on feel than anything else.
 I fired up Steam and played some Ultra Street Fighter to see how the online component would keep up on a wireless connection.
 Anyone who has played a fighter online knows that split second reactions are needed to be competitive.
 I’m happy to say that not only was the connection steady but it gave me the ability to have an almost lag-free experience during my online play.

 One small thing I really appreciated was the ability to use the X4 as a NAS, being able to have my storage available via the network was always something that I wanted to have set up simply and easily accessed.
 The X4 did a great job of letting me pull down my movie files and watch them on multiple devices.

 The Nighthawk X4 does what it’s supposed to do pretty well.
 Did I have a significant boost in my connection speed?
 No, but I didn’t expect to.
-What it did well and probably better than my current router is manage multiple devices in a way that made me not see and hiccups while using them on the net.
-It keep my speeds steady and most importantly gave me the ability to play multiplayer games relatively well via my wireless connection.
+What it did well and probably better than my current router is managed multiple devices in a way that made me not see and hiccups while using them on the net.
+It keeps my speeds steady and most importantly gave me the ability to play multiplayer games relatively well via my wireless connection.

 To wrap up, I think the X4 is a great router.
 It’s sleek, performs well and is easy to setup.
 The only knock I can give it is the price.
-At $255 on Amazon I’m not sure I recommend it unless you are really in the market for router.
+At $255 on Amazon I’m not sure I recommend it unless you are really in the market for a router.
 There are suitable ones out there for cheaper that will give you similar performance.